Chart Color Schemes

 Highett (West) - Cheltenham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Highett (West) - Cheltenham's dwelling structure, as per the latest Census, consisted of 61.7% houses and 38.3% other dwellings.
-In comparison, Melbourne metro had 62.6% houses and 37.4% other dwellings.
-Home ownership in Highett (West) - Cheltenham was at 30.4%, with mortgaged dwellings at 42.3% and rented ones at 27.3%.
-The median monthly mortgage repayment was $2,500, below Melbourne metro's average of $3,000.
+This compares to Melbourne metro's 62.6% houses and 37.4% other dwellings.
+Home ownership in Highett (West) - Cheltenham stood at 30.4%, with mortgaged dwellings at 42.3% and rented ones at 27.3%.
+The median monthly mortgage repayment was $2,500, lower than Melbourne metro's average of $3,000.
 The median weekly rent was $450, compared to Melbourne metro's $520.
-Nationally, Highett (West) - Cheltenham's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Nationally, Highett (West) - Cheltenham's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing